Find Grad Schools

 14 Yearly Graduations

 The 14th most popular school in the country for communication arts majors who are seeking their master's degree is Oakland University.
-The average in-state tuition for full-time undergraduates is $16,429 per year, while in-state graduate students, on average, pay $20,979 per year.
+Each year, around 18,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $15,723 per year, while in-state graduate students, on average, pay $20,016 per year.
 During the most recent year for which we have data, 14 people received their master's degree in communication arts from Oakland.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #14